All Products

 Billing Method

-The default billing method is subscription.
+Subscription is selected by default.
 The following billing methods are supported:

-• Pay-as-you-go: A post-paid mode where you pay after use.
-With pay-as-you-go, you pay for the actual hours of use.
-Billing occurs hourly.
-This method is suitable for short-term test tasks or flexible, dynamic tasks.
+• Pay-as-you-go: A post-paid model where you are billed hourly for actual usage.
+This method is suitable for short-term testing or flexible, dynamic tasks.

-• Subscription: A pre-paid mode where you pay before use.
+• Subscription: A pre-paid model where you pay before use.

 Note

-• For test scenarios, use Pay-as-you-go.
-After testing is successful, create a new Subscription cluster for production use.
+• We recommend using the Pay-as-you-go method for testing scenarios.
+After testing is successful, create a Subscription cluster for production use.

-• For subscription instances, also select a Subscription Duration and whether to enable Auto-renewal.
-The default renewal duration is six months, and auto-renewal is enabled.
-If auto-renewal is enabled, the auto-renewal operation is performed seven days before the instance expires.
-For more information, see Renewal policy.
+• For subscription instances, you must also select a Subscription Duration and decide whether to enable Auto-renewal.
+The default renewal period is six months, with auto-renewal enabled.
+When auto-renewal is enabled, the instance is automatically renewed seven days before it expires.
+For more information, see Renewal.

 Zone